Five Ways Manufacturers Can Manage Change in eCommerce

 Managing the change and any resistance within an organization is crucial to the success of an eCommerce strategy.
 Change management will be needed throughout the life of the project, including strategy adoption, implementation, execution, and growth.

 Best Practices for Managing Change

 Below are some key steps in managing change as part of an eCommerce strategy.

-Set expectations and measure: The ecommerce project needs to have specific expectations relating to progress of implementing and the launch date.
-Subsequent to the launch of the new ecommerce site, a business needs to monitor and measure expectations of the financial impact.
+Set expectations and measure: The eCommerce project needs to have specific expectations relating to the progress of implementation and the launch date.
+Subsequent to the launch of the new eCommerce site, a business needs to monitor and measure expectations of the financial impact.
 Likely, a company will make assumptions as part of a return-on-investment analysis to initially support the project.
 The company needs to revisit these ROI assumptions to ensure the project and results are on-track.

 Change Creates Opportunity